Pikmin 4: Fan culture

+On June 27, 2023, less than a month before the release of Pikmin 4, members of the Pikmin community on Reddit created a fictional meme character named Fiddlebert, depicted as a small green variant of Captain Olimar who spoke Lithuanian and was portrayed as a "rushed" second player character in the original Pikmin.
+Fans also claimed that Fiddlebert had existed in early versions of Pikmin but had been removed due to Nintendo's alleged disapproval of the character's malevolent personality, parodying rumours such as L is Real 2401.

+The joke expanded to include false methods of "unlocking" Fiddlebert in the original Pikmin game for the GameCube, such as connecting a second controller and completing the game within six in-game days.
+Additional claims humorously suggested that Fiddlebert had appeared in spin-off titles on platforms such as the Nintendo 3DS, which were said to have sold poorly.
+The character was also associated with recurring catchphrases, including "Fiddle me this, Olimar".

 Reception

 Pikmin 4 received "generally favorable" reviews, according to review aggregator website Metacritic, where it has a score of 87/100 based on 122 reviews.
-Fellow review aggregator OpenCritic assessed that the game received "mighty" support, being recommended by 97% of critics.
+Fellow review aggregator OpenCritic assessed that the game received "mighty" support, being recommended by 96% of critics.

 Writing for Nintendo Life, PJ O'Reilly praised the game's level design, graphics, and performance in both handheld and docked mode.
 Andrew Webster of The Verge enjoyed the nighttime excursions and puzzles present in Pikmin 4, writing "With the clock ticking down, these more focused challenges are a nice change of pace from the laid-back standard gameplay, even if I don't quite understand why they exist narratively".

 While liking the laid-back nature of gameplay, Ars Technicas Kyle Orland criticized the lack of navigation tools, writing that it made multitasking cumbersome.
 He writes, "The most notable omission is a mini-map; without it, I found myself constantly jumping into the pause menu to figure out how to find and manage distinct groups of Pikmin spread around the complex layered environments".
 Emily Price of Polygon felt that the title framed the world in an exciting way, making ordinary objects seem "wonderous".